doctorfree/Obsidian-Media-Vault/Process.md

 Unfortunately, the Goodreads CSV export does not include the book cover images.
 If you want the links to the book covers for your library in Goodreads they are available in the RSS feeds for the Goodread shelves you have created.
 In Goodreads, go to a shelf (`My Books` then click on a shelf listed under `Bookshelves`) and at the bottom right corner there should be an RSS feed icon.
 Right click the RSS icon and copy the link.
 The RSS feed link should look something like `https://www.goodreads.com/review/list_rss/XXXXXXX?key=YYYsomelongstringofdigitsandnumbersYYYE&shelf=anthologies` where `XXXXXXX` and `YYYblablablaYYY` are private codes representing your Goodreads ID and the shelf key.
 Take note of the last component of the RSS feed URL, the part in the example above with `&shelf=anthologies`.
 The `anthologies` part is the name of the shelf, in your case it will be something else, whatever the name of the shelf you selected.

-I wrote a script to make it easier to download the bookshelves RSS feed XML data.
+This script makes it easier to download the bookshelves RSS feed XML data.
 All you need to use this script is the first part of any RSS feed URL in your Goodreads bookshelves.
 In the example above that would be `https://www.goodreads.com/review/list_rss/XXXXXXX?key=YYYsomelongstringofdigitsandnumbersYYYE&shelf=`.
 That is, everything but the shelf name.

 Replace the `baseurl` URL in the following script with your Goodreads base URL from an RSS feed URL of one of your shelves.
 Also replace the list of Goodreads shelves below in the variable `shelves` with a list of the shelves in your Goodreads library that you wish to export to XML.